flutter/website/src/cookbook/navigation/set-up-universal-links.md

 * Locate the team ID in the [developer account][].

-**For example:** Given a team ID of `S8QB4VV633` and a bundle ID of `com.myapp.deeplink_cookbook`, The app ID is `S8QB4VV633.com.myapp.deeplink_cookbook`.
+**For example:** Given a team ID of `S8QB4VV633` and a bundle ID of `com.example.deeplinkCookbook`, The app ID is `S8QB4VV633.com.example.deeplinkCookbook`.

 ### apple-app-site-association